What Is An Ectopic Pregnancy?

 5. Can you have an ectopic pregnancy without bleeding?

-In some cases, ectopic pregnancy is absorbed, and there will be no symptoms of vaginal bleeding.
-Modern ultrasound scans detect ectopic pregnancies that occur without symptoms such as pain or spotting (11).
+In some cases, an ectopic pregnancy is absorbed, and there will be no symptoms of vaginal bleeding.
+According to Andy Raffles, author of ‘Mother and Baby Health: The A-Z of Pregnancy, Birth and Beyond,’ modern ultrasound scans detect ectopic pregnancies that occur without symptoms such as pain or spotting.

 6. How painful is an ectopic pregnancy?

 Ectopic pregnancy may cause dull and mild to sharp and severe pain (12).
-You will experience pain in the abdomen, pelvis, and also the neck and shoulder regions.
+You may experience pain in the abdomen, pelvis, and also the neck and shoulder regions.

 7. How long does it take to heal from an ectopic pregnancy?